CSCI B629 Mechanized Proofs for PL Metatheory

 Schedule

-Month Day Topic
+Month Day Topic Notes

-January 13 Naturals & Induction
+January 13 Naturals & Induction link

-15 Relations
+15 Relations link

-20 Equality & Isomorphism (unusual day, regular time)
+20 Equality & Isomorphism link

-22 Connectives & Negation
+22 Connectives & Negation link

-27 Quantifiers & Decidable
+27 Quantifiers & Decidable link

-29 Lists and higher-order functions
+29 Lists and higher-order functions link

-February 3 Lambda the Simply Typed Lambda Calculus
+February 3 Lambda the Simply Typed Lambda Calculus link

 5 Properties such as type safety